semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 You can leave the rest of the settings in their default values.
 Press **Finish** to complete the setup.

-You should see the new Semaphore application in your Okta applications page.
+You should see the new Semaphore application on your Okta applications page.

 ![Semaphore app configured on Okta](./img/application-configured.jpg)